IPX4 Water Resistance: What It Means and Why You Need It

 - IPX7 – Protects in water up to 3 feet (1 meter)

 - IPX8 – Protects when immersed in water over 3 feet

 Both receivers offer standout Bluetooth connectivity to pair perfectly with your smartphone, delivering high-quality audio to leave listeners immersed in their iTunes catalog.
-The BT 100 NC adds noise cancellation and boasts a new, innovative design that sits comfortable around the neck to accommodate on-the-go music lovers or workout fanatics.
-Black or white color schemes are available.
+The BT 150 NC neck band style earphones feature active noise cancellation, touch interface, Bluetooth® 4.2 and powerful 12mm dynamic drivers, perfect for anyone on the go.
+The lightweight earphones are available in black, silver, grey and pink.

 Those seeking something more traditional can rely on the BT 110 to provide them a similar listening experience through a more minimalist, compact and portable form factor.
 Whichever the preference, both headphones live up to the brand’s pedigree for top-notch sound output, convenient controls, and most importantly, IPX4 water-resistant protection to tame body perspiration and wet elements from destroying your musical vibe. – CJ Washington